dnalneh/iota-feedback/README.md

 # Prerequisites & Development
 1. **Miscellaneous:**

-    - For active development you need a (free) auth0 account: Go to their website, register and create new Single Page Application (delivers the params domain and clientID for auth.js, see next section).
+    For active development you need a (free) auth0 account: Go to their website, register and create new Single Page Application (delivers the params domain and clientID for auth.js, see next section).
 Be sure to add "localhost:8080/callback" to "Allowed Callback URLs".
 Then, create a new API, whose URL will be the audience parameter in auth.js (see the next section)

+2. **feedback-server:**

+    2.1.
+Create a copy of the file "appsettings.Development.example.json" and rename that copy to "appsettings.Development.json"

+    2.2.
+In Visual Studio go to SQL Server Object explorer -> SQL-Server -> (localdb)... -> databases -> right click -> add database -> fill in the name "feedbackserver"

+    2.3.
+In Visual Studio open the Package-Manager-Console -> Run "Update-Database" to generate the database with its tables

+    2.4.
+Hit F5 -> check health via "localhost:3010/api/v1/healthcheck"

+    2.5.
+For authentication and authorization you'll need some settings of your auth0 account, please adjust the following part in your newly created appsettings.Development.json:

+    ```
+    "Auth0": {
+        "Domain": "???",  <-- your auth0 domain
+        "ApiIdentifier": "???"   <-- your auth0 api-identifier
+    }
+    ```

+    2.6.
+In order to send emails, you could use mailgun and insert your domain and api key in all occurrences of:
+    ```
+    Email.DefaultSender = new MailgunSender("", // Mailgun Domain
+                                            "" // Mailgun API Key
+    ```

 2. **feedback-server-ui:**
     - insert your settings from auth0 into the following file: src -> auth.js: